iAMianIANiAM/PrismaTechGauntletv3/working/roadmap.md

   - [ ] System state recovery
   - [ ] User feedback system
   - [ ] Error logging and reporting
-- [x] Phase 3 Verification
+- [ ] Phase 3 Verification
-  - [x] Validate position detection accuracy
+  - [x] Validate position detection accuracy (basic implementation)
+  - [ ] Verify UBPD implementation accuracy and performance
+  - [ ] Review data structure implementations
+  - [ ] Check error handling coverage
-  - [x] Verify calibration procedure effectiveness
+  - [ ] Verify memory management
-  - [x] Test system on physical hardware
-  - [x] Compare detection methods and select best approach
   - [x] Confirm hardware layer integration
   - [x] Update documentation

+> **NOTE**: The Hand-Cube Orientation Model and Hybrid Position Detection approaches were experimental implementations that proved unnecessarily complex and less reliable in testing.
+These are NOT needed for the final device and have been removed from the roadmap.
+The Ultra-Basic Position Detection (UBPD) is the intended final detection approach for the device.

 ### Phase 4: Calibration Preparation ✅
 - [x] Implement Serial Communication